Print

 KB Roles are separate from WordPress Roles, although they have similar capabilities.
 See KB Roles Overview section below.

-Unless the Custom Roles add-on is used and configured, WordPress Roles have no effect on a given user’s access to KB.
+If the KB Groups plugin is active, WordPress built-in Roles will not be automatically mapped (as described above) because the Roles in KB Groups will be used to set user role instead.
+WordPress Roles have no effect on a given user’s access to KB.
 For example, a user can have a WordPress Subscriber Role but be a KB Manager.
-Or, a user with a WordPress Editor Role can be just a KB Subscriber with no editing capabilities.
+Or, a user with a WordPress Editor Role can be just a KB Subscriber in “Teachers” group with no editing capabilities.

 Each user can have only one role within one group but different roles across groups.
 For example, a user can be a KB Editor in a Teacher group and a KB Subscriber in the Office group.